microsoft/hands-on-lab-redis/docs/workshop.md

 Great, now you should have a running Web App which you can use during the workshop to check your progress.

-It will allow you to:
+In the future it will allow you to:
 - View the list of products by calling `catalog-api`
 - View http call durations to assess caching policies
 - View the browsing history by calling `history-func`